College Preparation Resources

 “GOING TO COLLEGE” Guidebook

-This document is the electronic copy of the 107-page “Going to College” guide used with Westside parents and students.
-Below, it is separated into 4 sections for quicker downloading and viewing
+This document is the electronic copy of the 120-page “Going to College” guide used with Westside parents and students.

 Going to College Condensed Timeline (2 page summary)

 College Preparation Through Testing – An overview of Westside’s standardized testing program

 - SAT Registration – A link to the College Board site and online registration.

 - SAT History for Westside Christian High students in comparison to State and National averages.

 - ACT Registration – A link to the ACT site and online registration.

 - ACT History for Westside Christian High students in comparison to State and National averages.

 SAT/ACT Test Prep Providers in the Portland Area